hailey-royle/conlang/docs.md

     - a : front open, central mid, central open, back open
     - u : central close, back close
     - o : back mid
-2. the first vowel is the V in a CVC
+2. the first vowel is the start of the dipthong V
+3. the second vowel is the end of the dipthong, if there is not one, then 'a' is used
-3. the consonant before the first vowel is the first C
+3. the consonant before the first vowel is the C before the dipthong
     - if there is no consonant before, then check backwards from the end of the word
-4. the consonant after the first vowel is the second C
+4. the consonant before the first consonant is the second C
+    - if there is no consonant before, then check backwards from the end of the word